philelson/Magecert/ee_catalog_target_rules.md

     <table>enterprise_targetrule_customersegment</table>
 </segment>
 ```
-You'll notice __customersegment__ and __segment__ table alias' reference the same table name, I can only assume this is mistake left in for backward compatibility, `enterprise_targetrule/segment`
+You'll notice __customersegment__ and __segment__ table alias' reference the same table name, I can only assume this has been left in for backward compatibility, `enterprise_targetrule/segment`
 is only used in `Enterprise_TargetRule_Model_Resource_Rule_Collection` where as `enterprise_targetrule/customersegment` is used in `Enterprise_TargetRule_Model_Resource_Rule` and various upgrade scripts.

 ### Indexes